HearthSim/hearthsim.info/hsreplay.md

 <http://hearthsim.info/hsreplay/dtd/hsreplay-1.1.dtd>

-For development and reference implementations in Python and C#, see the Github repository:
+For development and a reference implementations in Python, see the Github repository:

 <https://github.com/hearthsim/hsreplay>